mdanuvob/Online-Result-Management-System/README.md

 # Online-Result-Management-System
 This is a management system where teachers can manage the result and grading information of a course.
 In addition, this system also contains several useful functionalities for admin and student users also.
+Admin can assign courses to instructors, add students to a course and can also drop students from a course.
+The instructors can assign the marks of students under his/her courses, such as marks of mid exam, final exam, quiz, project, assignment and etc. Instructors can also generate the final grades after assigning all the marks of a course.
+And the students can view his/her profile and final grades of the courses which were taken by him/her.